We Listen, We Judge: A Look at Team Amelioration

 Others acknowledged the executives' efforts but recognized the school management's ultimate authority.
 "Regarding this issue, they tried.
 This is not easy," an anonymous person said.

 While some students were aware of the executives, others questioned their visibility.
-"As for me, the only people I know are Oloye and Elemide because they were popular or active.
+"As for me, the only people I knew were Oloye and Elemide because they were popular or active.
 The rest, even the Vice President, I had never heard of until a certain point," an unnamed source shared.
 Others disagreed, saying, "Some offices may not require much visibility.
 If you fulfill your duties, you are fine," an anonymous person said.

 As another election approaches, will students believe and vote again?
 Will their hopes be raised and expectations met?
 Only time will tell.